w3c/wcag-act-rules/content/about.md

 **Note**: [WCAG 2 Conformance Requirement 1](https://www.w3.org/WAI/WCAG22/Understanding/conformance#cc1) allows for "conforming alternate versions".
 That means that content may still conform to WCAG 2, even when content fails Test Rules.

-## Test Rule Implementations
+## Implementation of Test Rules

-Implementation of an Test Rule can be any automated testing tool, manual testing methodology, or other procedure that provides the same expected results for the test cases defined by the Test Rule.
+Implementation of a Test Rule can be any automated testing tool, manual testing methodology, or other procedure that provides the same expected results for the test cases defined by the Test Rule.
 Specifically, when the expected result for a test case is:

 - **Passed**, the test result generated from the implementation is *passed*, *cantTell*, or *inapplicable*
 - **Failed**, the test result generated from the implementation is *failed* or *cantTell*